 By a stroke of irony, Bhima becomes acquainted with a bitter older woman, Parvati.
 The two women become business partners, selling fruits and vegetables at a local market.
 As they get to know each other better, the poor and forsaken women change their outlooks on the world, Indian customs, and life itself.

-A bitter-sweet story, The Secrets Between Us is a beautiful gift from an Indian woman to the women all over the world.
+A bitter-sweet story, The Secrets Between Us is a beautiful gift from an Indian woman to women all over the world.
 The book depicts the side of India that often gets overlooked, the poor and forgotten but not broken women.

 4. Holy Cow!
 An Indian Adventure